JoSimon05/POST-IT/README.md

 Updates are automatically checked and downloaded on startup, then you can choose when to install them.

 > [!NOTE]
-> Even if you install new versions of application, you won't lose your [stored data](https://github.com/JoSimon05/POST-IT?tab=readme-ov-file#local-saves)
+> Even if you install new versions of the application, you won't lose your [stored data](https://github.com/JoSimon05/POST-IT?tab=readme-ov-file#local-saves)

 <br>